We are searching for

 The process to transfer ownership from lienholder to borrower is simple and generally handled by the lender.
 First, the lienholder will fill out and send a document to the state Department of Licensing (DOL) or Department of Motor Vehicles (DMV).
 The department will update the car's title to show you as the full owner and send it to you in the mail.
 In addition, you will likely receive a copy of the release form to further prove ownership in the case of a dispute.

-Can I Sell a Car With an Active Lien?
+Can You Sell a Car With A Lien On It?

 Paying Your Loan Early